 The Topaz Workbench, File-AID Services, and File-AID Rules Engine must be the same version level.
 The Topaz Workbench includes the File-AID Data Privacy client.
 Installation of File-AID Services is independent from that of the Topaz Workbench client and thus can lead to the installed version of one being incompatible with the installed version of the other.
 Mixed client and server versions could produce error messages or unexpected results.

-Note: When updating the z/OS UNIX version of the FARE, if the current FARE was installed in the same directory you originally specified for the transferred installation files, you will need to move the installfare.jar and the installfare.sh files to a different directory before running the installation script again.
+Note: When updating the z/OS UNIX version of the FARE, if your current FARE was installed in the same directory you originally specified for the transferred installation files, you will need to move the installfare.jar and the installfare.sh files to a different directory before running the installation script again.
 When updating the FARE, all current files in the target directory are removed and then the new files are added.
 Therefore, the installfare files must exist in a directory outside the target directory.
 FARE maintenance is found on Frontline and contains detailed instructions in the readme faremaint file for each supported platform.

 When disguising an extract with File-AID Data Privacy defined Dynamic Privacy Rules (DPR), specify a region size large enough to run Java (REGION=0M is suggested, 200M is the minimum) in your jobcard.

 The above output indicates a failure to connect to an assumed Oracle database.
 Verify whether the test was using a translate table stored on an Oracle database.
 If so, add the following lines to the Java options dataset member, FAJOPTS:

 Adding these two lines will make it possible to run an Oracle translation while the log will be generated in EBCDIC.
 The user should make a copy of the existing Java options member before making any modification.